Pre-requisites:

 Permission as mentioned below, on the project template to which an existing working definition is to be copied:

-• To manage the project template, 'Admin' permission assigned to you, your organization or a user group in which you are a member.
+To manage the project template, 'Admin' permission must be assigned to you, your organisation or a user group in which you are a member.

 Steps to copy an existing workflow definition to a different project or a project template are mentioned below:

-1. Navigate to 'Workflows' tab and go to the project in which you need to copy workflow definition, in the workflows listing view.
+1. Navigate to the 'Workflows' tab and go to the project in which you need to copy the workflow definition, in the workflows listing view.

-2. Select the workflow definition that is to be copied and right click on the same.
+2. Select the workflow definition that is to be copied and right-click the same.

-Another way to copy a workflow definition can be to select it using the corresponding checkbox and click on 'More Options' link available at top right side.
+Another way to copy a workflow definition can be to select it using the corresponding checkbox and click the 'More Options' link at the top right side.
 This will open a popup screen with an option to copy the selected workflow definition.

-• Description - Enter a brief description about the new workflow being created.
+Description - Enter a brief description of the new workflow being created.

 In the copied workflow design, make required changes to the task properties as needed then publish your new workflow.
 Some of the values will be pre-filled based on the workflow from which the design was copied.
 Click here to understand how to create a workflow if required.